Rupert Christiansen: Life and career

 Formerly arts editor of Harper's and Queen and deputy arts editor of The Observer, he became opera critic and arts columnist of The Daily Telegraph and dance critic of The Mail on Sunday in 1996.
 Christiansen sits on the editorial board of Opera magazine.
 In 2010, he was appointed to the international jury of the Birgit Nilsson Prize.
 In 2022, he was appointed dance critic of The Spectator and was Dramaturg for Dickie Beau's Showmanism! at the Ustinov Studio, Theatre Royal, Bath.

 Christiansen was elected a Fellow of the Royal Society of Literature in 1997.
 Between 2014 and 2016, he was a Royal Literary Fund Fellow at University of East Anglia, and since 2016 he has been Collaborating Research Scholar at Keble College, Oxford, where he also teaches.

-Formerly a board member of the Charleston Trust (1995–2010) and Gate Theatre (1993–2012), he was appointed to the boards of the Cambridge Arts Theatre and Shadwell Opera in 2016.
+Formerly a board member of the Charleston Trust (1995–2010) and Gate Theatre (1993–2012), he was appointed to the boards of the Cambridge Arts Theatre (2015-2025) and Shadwell Opera (2016-2022).
+He now sits on the board of The 240 Project.

 In 2009, he entered a civil partnership with the architectural critic Ellis Woodman.
 He lives in London.

 Christiansen stood down as opera critic of The Daily Telegraph in 2020., but continues to write for the paper as a book reviewer and commentator on the arts.